 What Goes Into a Guitar Setup?

-For those out there who do NOT know what a “setup” is, or that your guitar even needs one, I’ll let Phillip McKnight (former owner of McKnight Guitar Company and now the YouTuber behind Know Your Gear) do the honors of introducing you to the procedure:
+For those out there who don’t know what a “setup” is, or whether your guitar even needs one, I’ll let Phillip McKnight (former owner of McKnight Guitar Company and now the YouTuber behind Know Your Gear) do the honors of introducing you to the procedure: